How To Replace Furniture Hardware | Knobs | Pulls | And Paint Old Furniture

 Repair Furniture Before Painting

 The JTS started repairs before I could get photos of the damage.
-You can tell from this shot…it was pretty bad.
+You can tell from this shotโฆit was pretty bad.
 He troweled on lots of wood putty, trying to give the bottom edge some structure.

 This is how it looked after I sanded down the wood filler.
 Not bad.
 You should fill areas needing repair, then sand the wood filler flush with the furniture surface before painting.
 You may need to repeat the fill and sand process, as the filler will shrink as it dries.

+To totally transform the old nightstand it needs fancier drawer pulls.
 The French Provincial pulls will make this piece shine.

 Select The Paint Color